aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 22. Now go back to the open tab with your Kinesis Data Analytics stream to connect to a destination.
 Choose **Connect to a destination** and choose the destination to be an **AWS Lambda function**.

-23. Select the Lambda function you just created
+23. Select the Lambda function you just created.

 24. For **In-application stream**, select **Choose an existing in-application stream** and choose data_stream, which is a stream that is created in the continous filter SQL query.